 Aliénor turned to face the Riders, who lined the far shore of the Ithil, and addressed them with a thought, Welcome cousins.

 The haffen-ælves raised their swords and cheered.
 The crowd joined in.
 In the racket few noticed the approach of Duke John along the Normandy Road.
 His small, ragged army had been fighting the Capetians near Alençon.
-Aliénor noticed, but her attention never strayed for more than one breath from the Ring of Power hanging from the neck of Dmitrius Euthydemus, the Fallen King of Bactria.
+Aliénor noticed, but her attention never strayed for more than one breath from the Ring of Power hanging from the neck of Dmitrius Anikētos, the undefeated, yet fallen king.